 "Judge" is one of the titles or roles ascribed to Jesus.
-Matthew 25, Acts 10 and 17 and 2 Corinthians 5 all call Jesus our judge.
-That being said, the most common image for Jesus which pops into people's minds is not that of "judge."
-Isn't the most common image for Jesus that of merciful and forgiving Savior?
+Matthew 25, Acts 10 and 17, and 2 Corinthians 5 all call Jesus our judge.
+That being said, the most common image of Jesus that pops into people's minds is not that of "judge."
+Isn't the most common image of Jesus that of a merciful and forgiving Savior?

 As cross-cultural missionaries enter other cultures, they will see satanic forces at work.
-They will watch corrosive patterns of living destroy relationships and even people and they will feel impelled to speak up.
+They may watch what seem to be corrosive patterns of living destroy relationships and even people and they will feel impelled to speak up.
 They will feel called to denounce sin.
 They must stand up against oppressors.
 Even while doing that, however, because they are Christ's ambassadors, shouldn't they also reflect the merciful and forgiving side of our Lord?

-Some time ago, I listened as people in another country described a missionary from the U.S.A. who had spent four years in their country.
-They said he was hard to figure out.
-To the Italians he was somewhat like Robert Louis Stevenson's Dr. Jekyll/Mr. Hyde figure.
-Whenever that American missionary preached, he seemed very tender-hearted even to the point of weeping.
+Some time ago, I listened as people in a European country describe a missionary from the U.S.A. who had spent four years in their country.
+They said that missionary was hard to figure out.
+To them, he was somewhat like Robert Louis Stevenson's Dr. Jekyll/Mr. Hyde figure.
+They said that whenever that American missionary preached, he seemed very tender-hearted even to the point of weeping.
 However, they said that out of the pulpit, it was a different story.
-When he was not preaching, that missionary came across as harsh and brittle and unforgiving.
-The people he was trying to minister with and to did not question the man's call or his determination to follow Jesus.
+When he was not preaching, that missionary came across as harsh, brittle, and unforgiving.
+The people he was trying to minister to did not question the man's call or his determination to follow Jesus.
 Sadly, however, I never heard anyone hold him up as a role model or point to him as a significant spiritual mentor.